StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 - `type`: the field type.
 It can be of any supported type.

 ## Define a STRUCT column in StarRocks

+You can define a STRUCT column when you create a table and load STRUCT data into this column.

 ```SQL
 -- Define a one-dimensional struct.